tlikonen/cl-decimals/README.md

 ### Function: `parse-decimal-number (string &key ...)`

-Examine /string/ for a decimal number and return it as a rational number.
+Examine _string_ for a decimal number and return it as a rational number.